ve345/CS193HW1/README.md

 3. In terminal, run `git clone URL`, replacing URL with what you copied in step 2.
 (It will ask for GitHub credentials)

 4. You are ready to go!
+Start typing your answers in `answers.sh`.

 ## Important Notes!!!!
 (Please read!!!)